 My VOV Wish List

 What would I like to see next?
-VOV has links with popular accounting software like Quickbooks, Freshbooks, Wave & PayPal.
+VOV has links with popular accounting software like Waveapps, Quickbooks, Freshbooks, Wave & PayPal.
 I haven’t yet sorted out how to integrate them when I reconcile my accounts.
 So, currently, I have to double the entries, one in Quick Books and one in the VOV CRM.
-But Dani has said that is coming.
-She also suggested trying exporting expenses from VOV & importing them into QB, which I haven’t tried yet, but will attempt.
+If you haven’t sorted that out yet either, Dani suggests trying exporting expenses from VOV & importing them into QB, which I haven’t tried yet, but will attempt.

-Also to I’d love to have the option of entering the money in different currencies.
+Also you have the option of entering the money in different currencies.
 Currently about 40% of my work is in Canadian, 55% in US and 5% in Euro.
 That may be wishing on a star though, because fluctuating exchange rates would probably make this too difficult to incorporate.
 But coming soon, they will add a link to an exchange rate site, so we can make calculations and then keep everything in one currency.

 How do you track your business?
 Have you used VOICEOVERVIEW?
 Or are you still stuck using an abacus & quill?
 Tell me your thoughts.